The-Balance-FFXIV/balance-static/content/jobs/ranged/bard/job-changes.md

     description: "- Nature's Minne is no longer a single-target skill.
 It affects all party members in a 20 yalm range, increasing healing received by 15%.
       It now has a 120s cooldown."
+  - patch: "6.4"
+    description: >-
+      * The range of song passive buffs extended to 50 yalms

+      * The range of Troubadour, Nature's Minne, Battle Voice, Radiant Finale, and Peloton increased to 30 yalms
 authors:
   - Balance-BRD-Staff
 ---